Zibsun/leands/docs/hypotheses.md

 Below are two tasks with the typical wording one might find in a task tracker:

-?> Look into the dialog module of the chat-bot.
+?> Look into the dialog module of the chatbot.

 ?> Debug kNN model.